How Vision is Tested in Young Children

 | 3 min read

-As you can probably imagine, taking your child to visit a pediatric ophthalmologist is a much different experience than a visit with your own eye doctor.
-Here’s an explainer on what to expect, in case you’re facing a visit with your little one.
+As you can imagine, taking your child to visit a pediatric ophthalmologist is a much different experience than a visit with your own eye doctor.

-How eye exams work for young children
+Eye exams for children

 Once they are a bit older and can identify shapes verbally, most children should be able to “read” the pictures on an eye chart designed just for kids.
 Instead of letters, an eye doctor might have a chart that displays objects like houses, trees, flowers and other familiar shapes.